MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 #### 3.11.4.
 Create 2 VM instances in Console

-One called mynet-us-vm in us-central1-c, other called mynet-eu-vm in europe-west1-c Click on nic0, to see that instances are part of auto-network created earlier Check connectivity b/w instances
+One called mynet-us-vm in us-central1-c, other called mynet-eu-vm in europe-west1-c Click on nic0, to see that instances are part of the auto-network created earlier Check connectivity b/w instances

 #### 3.11.5.
 SSH in one of the machines and ping other machine’s hostname, internal, external IP address